 - 1 medium green bell pepper

-- 1/2 medium red pepper
+- ½ medium red pepper

-- 1/2 small onion
+- ½ small onion

-- 1 1/2 tablespoon sugar
+- 1 ½ tablespoon sugar

-- 1 teaspoon salt optional
+- 1 teaspoon salt (optional)

-- 1/2 teaspoon ground mustard
+- ½ teaspoon ground mustard

-- 3/4 cups water
+- ¾ cups water

-- 1 1/2 tablespoon distilled white or cider vinegar
+- 1 ½ tablespoon distilled white or cider vinegar

 - dash black pepper

-Coarsely chop tomatoes, cabbage, peppers and onion.
+- Coarsely chop tomatoes, cabbage, peppers and onion.
 Mix and divide in half.

-- Finely chop second half of mixture and mix with processed portion in medium size pot.
+- Finely chop second half of mixture and mix with processed portion in large pot.